 - Use the online form (link below) to report absence BEFORE missing a class for any legitimate reasons defined by the MBA office.
 Do not email or send any documents to your professor.
-However, all related documents should be available upon request before the overall course grades are finalized. - Weblink and QR code to the online form: Available in Avenue - If missing class(es) without legitimate reasons, the following policy applies:
+However, all related documents should be available upon request by the MBA office before the overall course grades are finalized. - If missing class(es) without legitimate reasons, the following policy applies:

 If a student misses one class, the student loses 2% and receives a participation grade of 3%.
 The student loses another 2% for missing a second class, and another 1% for missing a third class.
 If a student misses 3 classes, the student receives a participation grade of 0 (zero) by losing all 5% (i.e., 2%+2%+1%).
 If a student continues to miss classes after missing 3 classes, more grades can be deducted from the final exam at the discretion of the instructor or the MBA office.
-The name of the student missing a class will be reported to the MBA office as required by the MBA policy.
+The name of the student missing a class will be reported to the MBA office as required by the MBA program policy.